-Mark is Head of the School of Management and Marketing and is based at CSU's Bathurst campus.
-He joined the University in 2002 and worked on the Orange campus, before moving to Bathurst campus in 2011.
-In addition he has also taught into the Cambodia partner program.
+Mark joined the University in 2002 and worked on the Orange campus, before moving to Bathurst campus in 2011.
+Mark is actively engaged with CSU study partners in Sydney, Melbourne, China and Cambodia and has also taught into the Cambodia partner program.

 Prior to joining CSU Mark had a sixteen year banking career with a major Australian bank.
 Over this time he worked in their International Trade, Financial Markets, Corporate Banking, and Regional Agribusiness Banking areas.
 His experience in corporate banking saw him work with some of the largest agribusinesses in Australia, in the wheat, cotton, chicken, dairy and beef industries.
 His experience in financial markets involved foreign exchange, commodity futures and interest rate products and derivatives.

 Between banking and university Mark volunteered at a vocational trade high school on the Pacific Island of Pohnpei in Micronesia for two years.

 Mark's teaching interests include risk management, commodity pricing management, financial lending, Asia / Pacific business and corporate finance.

 Mark has submitted doctoral research examining the nature and strength of the relationship between world commodity prices, the Australian terms of trade, and the Australian exchange rate.

 Within CSU Mark is also a member of:

 Frost M., & Crockett J. (2007).
 Communities of practice, clusters or networks?
 Prospects for collaborative business arrangements in the mining and engineering sector, central Western New South Wales.
 In Engagement and Change: Exploring Management, Economic and Finance Implications of a Globalising Environment Eds Parikshit Basu, Grant O'Neill and Antonio Travalglione.
 Chapter 21.
 Brisbane: Australian Academic Press.